Jelly-RDF/jelly-rdf.github.io/docs/specification/serialization.md

 ### Stream rows

 A stream row is a message of type `RdfStreamRow`.
-It has one of the following fields set:
+It MUST have exactly one of the following fields set:

 - `options` (1) – [stream options header](#stream-options), indicating the compression options and the used RDF features in the stream.
 - `triple` (2) – [RDF triple statement](#rdf-statements-and-graphs).
 It MUST NOT appear in streams of type other than `PHYSICAL_STREAM_TYPE_TRIPLES` or `PHYSICAL_STREAM_TYPE_GRAPHS`.